Kalin Schoephoerster, founder of KShep Creative.

 Alignment with Purpose

 Effective learning happens when content, objectives, and organizational goals are in sync.
-I ensure every solution connects seamlessly to what matters most.
+Every solution I build connects to what your team is actually trying to accomplish, not just what was asked for.

 Light bulb with a brain inside, radiating light, on a blue circular background.